Our revels now are ended. These our actors,

 Saskia Groneberg | Germany

 Richard Mosse | Ireland

 Sohei Nishino | Japan

 Sergey Ponomarev | Russia

 Michael Wolf | Germany

-Following the exhibition in London, the Prix Pictet Space exhibition will be toured globally.
+Following the show in London, the Prix Pictet Space exhibition will be touring globally.